Stephen the Great

 Stephen eventually defeated a large Ottoman army in the Battle of Vaslui in 1475.
 He was referred to as Athleta Christi ("Champion of Christ") by Pope Sixtus IV, even though Moldavia's hopes for military support went unfulfilled.
 The following year, Ottoman Sultan Mehmed II routed Stephen in the Battle of Valea Albă, but the lack of provisions and the outbreak of a plague forced him to withdraw from Moldavia.
-Taking advantage of a truce with Matthias Corvinus, the Ottomans captured Chilia, their Crimean Tatar allies Cetatea Albă (now Bilhorod-Dnistrovskyi in Ukraine) in 1484.
+Taking advantage of a truce with Matthias Corvinus, the Ottomans captured Chilia and their Crimean Tatar allies Cetatea Albă (now Bilhorod-Dnistrovskyi in Ukraine) in 1484.
 Although Corvinus granted two Transylvanian estates to Stephen, the Moldavian prince paid homage to Casimir, who promised to support him to regain Chilia and Cetatea Albă.
 Stephen's efforts to capture the two ports ended in failure.
 From 1486, he again paid a yearly tribute to the Ottomans.
 During the following years, dozens of stone churches and monasteries were built in Moldavia, which contributed to the development of a specific Moldavian architecture.

 Casimir IV's successor, John I Albert, wanted to grant Moldavia to his younger brother, Sigismund, but Stephen's diplomacy prevented him from invading Moldavia for years.
 John Albert attacked Moldavia in 1497, but Stephen and his Hungarian and Ottoman allies routed the Polish army in the Battle of the Cosmin Forest.
-Stephen again tried to recapture Chilia and Cetatea Albă, but had to acknowledge the loss of the two ports to the Ottomans in 1503.
+Stephen again tried to recapture Chilia and Cetatea Albă, but he had to acknowledge the loss of the two ports to the Ottomans in 1503.
 During his last years, his son and co-ruler Bogdan III played an active role in government.
 Stephen's long rule represented a period of stability in the history of Moldavia.
-From the 16th century onwards both his subjects and foreigners remembered him as a great ruler.
-Modern Romanians regard him as one of their greatest national heroes, although he also endures as a cult figure in Moldovenism.
+From the 16th century onwards, both his subjects and foreigners remembered him as a great ruler.
+Modern Romanians regard him as one of their greatest national heroes, and he also endures as a cult figure in Moldovenism.
 After the Romanian Orthodox Church canonized him in 1992, he is venerated as "Stephen the Great and Holy" (Ștefan cel Mare și Sfânt).